mg4gh/MGMapViewer/docs/Features/DeveloperFeatures/Approach/approach.md

 Some of the approaches may look obvious.
 Here it is to mention that there is also an algorithm to ensure that a graph segment (no junction) provides only it's best approach.
-Because of this the red marked approach seem wrong, since the blue marked approaches are better and there is no junction to see.
+Because of this the red marked approach seem wrong, since the blue marked approaches are better and there is no junction to be seen.
 The reason for those approaches is visible in the next figure - it's the tile boarder.
 And since each graph segment is fully inside of a tile, this point is similar to  a junction.

 <img src="./approach3a.png" width="400" />&nbsp;